pelmer/esc/doc/memory/process.rst

 Steps
 -----

 1. Open a terminal window.
+For the exercises on this page, we are using tools from the operating system so it is not necessary to source any extra environment script (although it should not hurt if you do).

 2. Execute the following command.
 It tells you which shell you are executing in your terminal; it should print out /bin/bash::

        echo $SHELL

+   We will be using the /bin/bash binary as an example of an executable in the following exercises.

 3. Execute the following command.
 It tells how the shell executable is laid out for the operating system to load into memory.
 Make note of the dynamic